-To submit an appeal, the proposal author must email User Program Services (emsl@pnnl.gov) with a concise (2-3 paragraphs) summary of concerns as well as any supporting arguments for reversing the decision.
-Authors should not include extension summaries or project descriptions, as these will be provided to the Appeals Committee as part of the appeals package.
+To submit an appeal, the proposal author should email UPS with a concise (2-3 paragraphs only) summary of facts directly related to the criteria listed above.
+Authors do not need to resubmit extension summaries or project descriptions.
 Appeals must be submitted within 30 days from the date on the award decision notice.